 Other clubs from the Host Club Area should be invited to serve as hosts for the different social events at Conference.
 [Procedure]

-The District Parliamentarian shall be present at all Conference business meetings and should review the entire Conference agenda and script before the Conference begins.
+The District Parliamentarian may be present at Conference business meetings and should review the entire Conference agenda and script before the Conference begins.

 The Host Club shall be responsible for organizing a fund raiser, such as a coffee break, to raise monies for the District 12 Scholarship Fund.
 (See, Section 7 E.)